TomographicImaging/CIL/docs/source/optimisation.rst

-An algorithm is designed for a particular generic optimisation problem accepts and number of Functions and/or Operators as input to define a specific instance of the generic optimisation problem to be solved.
+An algorithm is designed for a particular generic optimisation problem accepts and number of :code:`Function`s and/or :code:`Operator`s as input to define a specific instance of the generic optimisation problem to be solved.
 They are iterable objects which can be run in a for loop.
 The user can provide a stopping criterion different than the default max_iteration.

-New algorithms can be easily created by extending the Algorithm class.
+New algorithms can be easily created by extending the :code:`Algorithm` class.
 The user is required to implement only 4 methods: set_up, __init__, update and update_objective.

 + :code:`set_up` and :code:`__init__` are used to configure the algorithm
 + :code:`update` is the actual iteration updating the solution